When your child has a Google Account, they can use the Google Photos app to save and share their photos.

 Turn photo sharing on or off

-If you didn’t add supervision to your child’s previously existing Google Account, you can still manage your child’s sharing in Google Photos.
+If you created a Google Account for a child under 13 (or the applicable age in your country), you can manage your child's sharing in Google Photos with Family Link.
 When you turn off photo sharing, your child won't be able to use the share button in Google Photos.
 However, your child will still be able to share photos in other apps, like Gmail or Google Hangouts.

 - Open the Family Link app .